roman-milk/roman-milk.github.io/the-special-relationship.md

+===

- ****** The Special Relationship ****** bygeronimo_appleby© Lee had used the shaft of his cock to split Carol's gooey labia and was now running the underside of his length along her sex.
+Lee had used the shaft of his cock to split Carol's gooey labia and was now running the underside of his length along her sex.
 She was panting and sighing while Lee teased her, and I was completely thrown by the look of sheer, wanton desire on her face.
 I hardly recognised Carol.
 Her features were twisted into a mask of what appeared to be agony, her teeth were bared, and the cords along her throat stood out starkly as she stared up at her new lover with what I can only describe as a mixture of anticipation and excitement in her expression.

  'Give it to me,' I heard her beg breathlessly.
 'Please, put it in.'